Boarding Schools for Boys

 Teen boys living at Safe Harbor find stability and structure.
 We think education continues for a lifetime and that each boy learns differently.
 We structure our academic program to accommodate different learning styles, which gives boys a chance for success.
 School takes place year-round, letting students catch up wherever they may be lagging academically.
 Boys who complete the Safe Harbor program receive a high school diploma, and many continue their education at colleges of their choice.

 At Safe Harbor Boarding School for Boys, practical knowledge holds as much weight as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, like carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.
+Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, like carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.